 Rysensteen Gymnasium is a school based on a firm set of values.
 The school profile is highly democratic implying that the students are very engaged in their school life – also outside school hours.
 We seek to encourage an open and respectful dialogue and our approach to teaching is characterized by a curiosity for new didactic perspectives on teaching, with a strong emphasis on creativity.
 We call this the learning laboratory.
 All lessons are based on what we term 1:1 teaching: all students bring their laptops to class.
 Alongside the application of different IT-learning strategies, the teachers at Rysensteen are very much preoccupied with experimenting with different ways of stimulating the students, e.g. through the methods of cooperative learning, a focus on skills development, as well as cross-curricular projects.
 At Rysensteen, we are ambitious on behalf of our students in the hope that the individual student will go as far as possible in the development of his or her skills.
 We have a close cooperation with further education institutions in and outside of Copenhagen.
 At the same time, we make great use of nearby cultural and political institutions as well as local businesses.
 Classes visit these several times during a school semester.

 Internationalization plays an important role at Rysensteen Gymnasium.
 From the summer of 2011, all classes are given an international focus – a continent or a region, in which the class will have a partner school.
 During their school time, each class will regularly carry out area studies of the given area, and will also visit it in their final year at school.
-Concurrently with this, there are many other international activities for both whole classes and individual students, e.g. participation in Model European Parliament (MEP), and exchanges in Dortmund and the Hague.
-Individual study tours are also an option, thus students have visited both India and Guatemala recently.
+Concurrently with this, there are many other international activities for both whole classes and individual students, e.g. participation in Model United Nations (MUN) and Model European Parliament (MEP), and exchanges in Dortmund, Brittany and the Hague.

-The latest branch of our democratic profile is a citizenship programme, which has been placed at the top of our agenda since August 2011.
+The latest branch of our democratic profile is the Global Citizenship Programme or GCP, which has been placed at the top of our agenda since August 2011.
 The school’s aim is for students to develop not just citizenship but world citizenship during their time at Rysensteen.
 The collaboration with partner schools all over the world is obviously an important part of reaching that goal.